pyMatJ/S4Utils/docs/source/Tutorials.rst

 .. image:: MIM_SpectrumPlot.png

-or a dispersion with a 5° step which runs in around 3min on a laptop:
+or a dispersion with a 5° step which runs in around one minute on a laptop:

 .. image:: MIM_DispersionPlot.png